-Program to purchase local foods where practicable.
-The USDA Food and Nutrition Service encourages food service directors to purchase from farmers in their region.

-- (d) About 250 schools in-50 25 school districts in California have worked successfully with-local farmers to implement Farm to School programs that provide fresh, locally grown fruits and vegetables to school cafeterias, but various barriers restrict their broader adoption. - (e) Farm to School programs link schools and farms in order to provide fresh seasonally grown farm commodities for school meals and snacks, help children develop healthy eating habits and improve farmers' incomes and direct access to markets. - (f) In addition to procuring farm fresh foods for school menus, including salad bars, meals and snacks, Farm to School programs often include activities that provide students with hands-on learning opportunities, such as farm visits, cooking demonstrations, and school gardening and composting programs, and integrate nutrition and agriculture education into school curricula. - (g) Farm to School programs may do all of the following: - (1) Improve the nutritional quality of foods served in school lunch programs in an effort to prevent obesity and other diet-related diseases. - (2) Provide opportunities for farmers to market more directly to local schools, thereby reducing labor and transportation costs and earning a higher net profit. - (3) Offer students fresh, ripe, seasonal fruits and vegetables that are bursting with flavor so they learn to like foods at a time when they are developing life-long eating habits. - (4) Reinforce nutrition education that occurs in the classroom by increasing access to fresh fruits and vegetables through the National School Lunch Program. - (5) Strengthen the economic viability of farms, and thereby strengthen rural economies, discourage the conversion of farmland, and prevent urban sprawl. - (6) Provide a useful model to farmers and the state for the creation of Farm to Cafeteria programs that link farmers more directly with other public and private institutions that serve meals, including universities, hospitals, nursing homes, and prisons.
+- (c) The 2002 Farm Bill encourages schools participating in the National School Lunch Program and the School Breakfast Program to purchase locally produced foods where practicable.
+The USDA Food and Nutrition Service encourages food service directors to purchase from farmers in their region. - (d) About 250 schools in 25 school districts in California have worked successfully with farmers to implement Farm to School programs that provide fresh, locally grown fruits and vegetables to school cafeterias, but various barriers restrict their broader adoption. - (e) Farm to School programs link schools and farms in order to provide schools with fresh and minimally processed farm commodities for inclusion in school meals and snacks, to help children develop healthy eating habits, and to improve farmers' incomes and direct access to markets. - (f) In addition to procuring farm fresh foods for school menus, including salad bars, meals and snacks, Farm to School programs often include activities that provide students with hands-on learning opportunities, such as farm visits, cooking demonstrations, and school gardening and composting programs, and integrate nutrition and agriculture education into school curricula. - (g) Consistent with the National School Lunch Program and the School Breakfast Program, Farm to School programs emphasize the purchase by school districts of locally produced foods to strengthen local farm economies, provide fresh farm commodities to pupils, including fruits, vegetables, and nuts, establish educational links between farmers and pupils, thrive on the support and innovation of school districts, parents, and farmers, and provide a marketing opportunity to all California farmers who wish to participate in and can meet the needs of a Farm to School program. - (h) A successful statewide Farm to School program will require the resources, expertise, and collaboration of a variety of state agencies, including the Department of Education, the State